This is the question we get most often from choir directors evaluating tools: DomiSol or Flat.io, which one should I use?

 | SATB workflow | One-click harmonize melody → SATB | Manual voice-by-voice entry |

-| Sharing | URL link, no account required to view | URL link or embed; viewer needs account for some features |
+| Sharing | URL link + embeddable widget, no account to view | URL link or embed; viewer needs account for some features |

 | Audio playback | Tone.js synth, browser-native | Tone.js synth + sampled instruments |

-| Lyrics | Per-note alignment, multi-language | Per-note alignment |
+| Lyrics | Per-note alignment, multiple verses, multi-language | Per-note alignment |

 | AI features | Harmonize, transpose, hum-to-score, lyric translation, image-to-score | Limited |

-| PDF export | Solfa/jianpu, free | Free tier limited; paid for unlimited |
+| PDF export | Solfa/jianpu + hymnal layout, free | Free tier limited; paid for unlimited |

 | Cost | Free during beta, free tier permanent | Free tier (15 scores), paid ~$10/mo |